HumanCellAtlas/data-store/README.md

 Note that privileged access to cloud accounts (AWS, GCP, etc.) is required to deploy the data-store.
 IF your deployment fails due to access restrictions, please consult your local systems administrators.

+Also note that all commands given in this Readme should be run from the root of this repository after sourcing the correct environment (see the [Configuration](#configuration) section below).
+The root directory of the repository is also available in the environment variable `$DSS_HOME`.

 ### Install Dependencies

 The DSS requires Python 3.6 to run.